-While door hinges do wear down over time, some naturally last longer than others.
-One of the most durable door hinge styles is the ball bearing hinge.
-They’re built for heavier and wider doors.
-The ball bearing is placed between two knuckles to reduce friction which wears down your hinges.
-Entry doors see the most traffic so it only makes sense that the hinges face the most friction.
+While most hinges are do wear down over time.
+One of the most durable hinges styles is the ball bearing hinges.
+Ball Bearing Hinges used for heavier and wider doors.
+The ball bearing is placed between two knuckles to reduce friction.
+The main door has the most traffic, so it faces the most friction.

 Pin - The rod that holds the leaves together, inside the knuckle.

-Leaf - The portions (typically two) that extend laterally from the knuckle and typically revolve around the pin.
+Leaf - The portion (typically two) that extends laterally from the knuckle and typically revolve around the pin.

-Ball Bearing Hinges are the most popular type of hinge and are use on internal doors.
-The hinge pivots on a series of small ball race tip, offering a much smoother action.
-These hinges are generally made of steel or stainless steel and come in a whole host of finishes and the most common sizes are 3” and 4”.
+Ball Bearing Hinges are the most popular type of hinge.
+Ball-Bearing Hinges used on internal doors.
+The hinge pivots on a series of small ball race tips, offering a much smoother action.
+These hinges are generally made of steel or stainless steel and come in a whole host of finishes.
+The most common sizes are 3” and 4”.

-Contains permanently lubricated tip, which allow for smooth and quiet operation.
-Long-lasting and durable due to minimal stress and friction.
-Recommended for Heavy doors, wide doors, exterior doors.
+It is Long-lasting and durable due to minimal stress and friction.
+We Recommend Ball Bearing for Heavy doors, wide doors, exterior doors.

 Ball Bearing Hinges have a broad range of finishes.
 Like Antique Brass, Antique Bronze-Lacquered, Satin Chrome, White Primed, Satin Nickel, Polished Chrome, Stainless Steel, Zinc Plated, Black Paint, Yellow Zinc, Satin Brass, Polished Brass, Bright Brass, Oil Rubber Bronze.

-Standard Packing & Relevant markings are provided in each outer package.
+Standard Packing & Relevant markings provide in each outer package.